 Lawns in different parts of the United States have varying weaknesses.
 Depending on where you live, you could be dealing with different types of lawn pests and critters; it is wise to read up and do your due diligence to determine what you’re up against.
 Moles, grubs, armyworms, crickets, voles and beetles are all possibilities.

 When your yard is under attack by pests, it is not the time for a do-it-yourself analysis and treatment.
 Call the experts at Fit Turf, and visit us regularly for lawn care tips and for more information about quality lawn care service.
 We can both identify the culprits and develop a plan of attack.
-We have been around for decades and are familiar with the special needs of Metro-Denver and Metro-Detroit lawns.
+We have been around for decades and are familiar with the special needs of Metro-Denver lawns.

 First Things First

 The first line of defense against pests is planting a grass that is native to your region of the country.
 By installing a non-native type of grass in your area of the country, you are setting your lawn up to fail before it really has a chance to succeed.
-Sure, Zoysia grass looks like a soft, welcoming bed that begs you to take your shoes off.
-Unfortunately, it isn’t going to work in Michigan.

 The United States Department of Agriculture has developed a Plant Hardiness Zone Map that is useful in determining which grass will do the best in your neck of the woods.
-Both Michigan and Colorado have several different plant hardiness zones, depending on your location within each state.
+Colorado has several different plant hardiness zones, depending on your location within the state.
 If you are at the stage where you are considering which species of grass is right for you, check with your local nursery or give us a call at Fit Turf.
 Our expert technicians can help you determine the best plan of action to create and maintain your best lawn.
 We have been in the lawn and tree care industry for over 30 years, and we can point you in the right direction.